 Over time the lake became a dumping ground but it was eventually cleaned up and a brick wall was built around the lake.
 Unfortunately the turtles were unable to navigate the wall to nest so it was eventually demolished and native gardens now line part of the lake foreshore providing a wildlife buffer between the public areas and the lake.
 A few of the willow trees remain but most have been removed and replaced with native species.

 There are two playground areas located near each other on the south western edge of the lake.
-The older naturally shaded playground is suitable for toddlers.
-The newer shade sailed playground is great for climbing and has a dome shaped rope maze, swings, see saws and as a nod to the local turtles three turtle statues to climb over or sit on.
-Picnic benches are located here and there is a gazebo a little further away.
+The older playground has been redeveloped and is now a mini nature playground designed for younger children.
+The traditional shade sailed playground is great for climbing and has a dome shaped rope maze, swings, see saws and as a nod to the local turtles three turtle statues to climb over or sit on.
+Picnic benches are located here and there is a rotunda a little further away.
 Plenty of open green space invites picnics and ball games.